What is Fibromyalgia?

 The following are the most common fibromyalgia symptoms:

 • There is a lot of discomfort: Fibromyalgia pain is frequently described as a persistent dull aching that has lasted for at least three months.
-The discomfort must be felt on both sides of your body, as well as above and below your waist, to be termed widespread.
+To be termed widespread, the discomfort must be felt on both sides of your body, as well as above and below your waist.

-• Fatigue: Even if they sleep for long periods of time, people with fibromyalgia typically wake up weary.
-Sleep is frequently disrupted by pain, and many fibromyalgia patients also suffer from other sleep disorders such as restless legs syndrome and sleep apnea.
+• Fatigue: Even if they sleep for long periods, people with fibromyalgia typically wake up weary.
+Sleep is frequently disrupted by pain, and many fibromyalgia patients also suffer from other sleep disorders, such as restless legs syndrome and sleep apnea.

 Fibromyalgia is frequently associated with other illnesses, such as:

-• Infections: Fibromyalgia appears to be triggered or worsened by certain disorders.
+• Infections : Fibromyalgia appears to be triggered or worsened by specific disorders.

 The doctor may order additional tests to rule out other illnesses with similar symptoms.
 The following blood tests may be performed: